Incremental Medians via Online Bidding: Acknowledgments

-\paragraph{Acknowledgments.} We are grateful to anonymous referees for suggestions to improve the presentation.
-We also wish to thank Yossi Azar for pointing out references to previous results on online bidding and providing a simpler proof of Lemma~\ref{lem: finite lower bound 1}.
+We are grateful to anonymous referees for suggestions to improve the presentation.
+We also wish to thank Yossi Azar for pointing out references to previous work on online bidding and simplifying the proof of Theorem~\ref{thm: online bidding lower}(a).